seandstewart/bardly/pending/romances/cymbeline/uncut.md

 **QUEEN**
 You know the peril.
-I’ll fetch a turn about the garden, pitying
+I'll fetch a turn about the garden, pitying
-The pangs of barr’d affections, though the king
+The pangs of barr'd affections, though the king
 Hath charged you should not speak together.

 *Exit*